epomatti/azure-sql-security/README.md

 This sample database is configured with CMK, and for for this purpose enabling purge protection for the Key Vault is required.

+It is important to notice that databases will default to the Server CMK, but it is possible to use a database-specific CMK.

 ## Always Encrypted

 Column-Level Security via column encryption.